iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Maximal Likelihood Estimator.md

 \sum_{i = 1}^{n} \ln \left(\frac{1}{f\left(x_i|\Theta\right)}\right)
 $$

-If there is a closed form solution to the best estimator given the model then use it.
-If not, we need the power of optimization algorithm to figure out the best solution to the formulated MLE problem.

 **Remarks**

 Observe the similarity of the above expression and the transformed used for [[Conditional Entropy]].
 There is a link between the 2 concepts that is not clear to me yet.
+Furthermore, it's also unclear to me regarding the existence of the minimizers for, all function $f$ that can be called a PDF.

+---
+### **MLE As an a Random Variable**

+We now, treat us with the fact that, an MLE exists for some underlying distribution $f(X| \theta)$.

 ---